 Uniform Crime Reporting - compiled by the FBI from data voluntarily provided by nearly 18,000 city, university and college, county, state, tribal, and federal law enforcement agencies.
 Your can search their statistical data and compile custom tables and/or explore their annual publication, Crime in the United States.
 The FBI has separate reports that cover data on Law Enforcement Officers Killed and Assaulted, and Hate Crimes.
 Note that investigative journalism has called into question the accuracy of hate crime statistics.

 Innocence Project - The IP is a nonprofit legal clinic that seeks to exonerate the wrongly convicted and reform the criminal justice system.
 The website contains information on factors in false convictions and ideas for reform.
 It also features specific cases it has worked on.

-American FactFinder: US Census data.
-Includes data on US business, economy (fed, state, and local), education, employment, population & familieis, health, housing, income & poverty, international trade, and more.
+US Census Data - Includes data on US business, economy (fed, state, and local), education, employment, population & familieis, health, housing, income & poverty, international trade, and more.
 Try the "Guided Search" option if you don't know exactly what you're looking for.

 Bureau of Labor Statistics - the principal Federal agency responsible for measuring labor market activity, working conditions, and price changes in the economy.

 Congressional Budget Office (CBO) - An independent, nonpartisan agency that works for Congress.
 Produces independent analyses of budgetary and economic issues to support the Congressional budget process.
 List of topics covered.

 Government Accountability Office (GAO) - An independent, nonpartisan agency that works for Congress, the GAO investigates how the federal government spends taxpayer dollars.
 Their "Key Issues" page indexes reports by topic or by government agency.